42wim/matterbridge/README.md

 UseSlackCircumfix=false
 #whether to prefix messages from IRC to mattermost with the sender's nick.
 Useful if username overrides for incoming webhooks isn't enabled on the mattermost server
 PrefixMessagesWithNick=false
+#how to format the list of IRC nicks when displayed in mattermost.
+Possible options are "table" and "plain"
+NickFormatter=plain
+#how many nicks to list per row for formatters that support this
+NicksPerRow=4

 [mattermost]
 #url is your incoming webhook url (account settings - integrations - incoming webhooks)